statsfm/support-docs/docs/import/spotify-import.md

 import WaitForProcessing from '@site/src/components/ImportGuide/WaitForProcessing';
 import ReadyToGo from '@site/src/components/ImportGuide/ReadyToGo';

-:::caution Stats.fm Plus required
+:::caution stats.fm Plus required

-To be able to import your Spotify streaming history, you need to have **Stats.fm Plus**.
+To be able to import your Spotify streaming history, you need to have **stats.fm Plus**.

 :::